 I have now been proven right about the children having problems, but there is nothing I could do while I was trapped abroad.
 My wife had very serious anger issues that she brought into our marriage and I had to give in to her for the children’s sake.

-She refused to use any discipline with them and met their every demand, even so far as using the little money we had to let them go online and buy something nearly every day – every day was like Christmas for them!
+She refused to use any discipline with them and met their every demand, even so far as using the little money we had to let them go online and buy things nearly every day – every day was like Christmas for them!
 If I tried to use even a little discipline with them, said told them I was mean for being concerned about their behavior.
 I became very quiet and basically stopped talking early on after my wife’s mother asked me a perfectly normal question and I gave her an honest answer, not thinking anything of it.

 My wife started changing even more and became very violent and negative at the slightest provocation from me or the children or anyone else.
-She started letting our 8-year-old son watch horror films, including those that were so violent, they were rated for adults only.
+She started letting our eight-year-old son watch horror films, including those that were so violent, they were rated for adults only.

 I completely disagreed with this and told my wife there was a reason they had an adult rating.
 She again refused to listen and said I didn’t know what I was talking about.

 We already didn’t have enough money for all of us to eat, but my wife would buy our son anything he wanted.
 His favorite toy was a life-sized doll of a character from his favorite adult horror film.
 It came with a rubber knife that it killed people with in the films.
-My wife spent over $100 to order it and have it shipped from the U.S. This was a significant part of our monthly income, which I had little access to.
+My wife spent over one hundred dollars to order it and have it shipped from the U.S. This was a significant part of our monthly income, which I had little access to.